Punchyou/Punchyou.github.io/_posts/2020-06-19-forecasting-notes.md

 T is the length of the time series

-he autocorrelation coefficients are plotted to show the autocorrelation function or ACF.
+The autocorrelation coefficients are plotted to show the autocorrelation function or ACF.
 The plot is also known as a correlogram.
 Look at the book for more.